spatie/global-ray/README.md

 ## Installation

-You can install the global ray via composer:
+You can install the global Ray via composer:

 ```bash
 composer global require spatie/global-ray